AI-Stuff/layered/README.md

 ### Dataset and Training

-Downloading and caching datasets is automated for you.
-So we just iterate over the training examples and train on them.
+Datasets are automatically downloaded and cached.
+We just iterate over the training examples and train the weights on them.

 ```python
 from layered.dataset import Mnist